 Bryan joined Monument after serving nearly five years as the Public Affairs Liaison and Legislative Assistant for the U.S. House Judiciary Committee, where he served as the committee chairman’s liaison to Virginia’s law enforcement community and focused on immigration and criminal justice reform.
 Bryan previously worked for Chairman Bob Goodlatte (R-VA), where he handled the Congressman’s foreign affairs, education, and defense portfolio.
 Bryan also served as a staff member of Senator Judd Gregg (R-NH).
 Bryan graduated from the College of William & Mary in Virginia with a Bachelor of Arts in Government.

-Britt joined Monument in 2017 after a decade sharpening her skill set, including: ancillary operations, negotiations, project/program administration, entrepreneurship, scaling/growth, risk management, analytical thinking, intuitive action and financial management.
+Britt joined Monument Advocacy in 2017 after a decade sharpening her skill set, including: financial management; ancillary operations; negotiation; project/program administration; scaling/growth/transitions; risk management; analytical thinking and intuitive action.
 Prior to 2017, she supported a startup, a global tier-one think tank, high-value contracts with the U.S. Federal Government, and several Middle East-based defense and intelligence programs – an important and diverse array of experience that contributed to her consistent achievements.
 Her impeccable organizational and interpersonal skills earned her numerous accolades from private-sector executives and high-ranking military and government officials, both domestic and abroad.
 She graduated from Boston University with a B.A. in International Relations; after which she continued her education with a master’s degree equivalent (and first in her class) in Modern Standard Arabic from the American University in Cairo.
 Upon completion, she was recruited to work in Iraq intermittently for the next 5 years during the height of the war.
-As COO, Britt oversees Monument's daily operations; recommends, implements, manages and enhances finance, accounting, legal, new business, information technology, HR, staffing, and other systems and infrastructure within the firm.
+As COO, Britt oversees Monument's daily operations; recommends, implements, manages and enhances finance, accounting, legal, new business, IT, HR, staffing, and other systems and infrastructure within the firm.

 Kimberly joined Monument in 2012 after serving as the Legislative Director to Rep. Kevin Brady, currently ranking member of the House Committee on Ways and Means, which has jurisdiction over tax, trade, health care, and entitlements policy.
 Kimberly is especially well respected for her work on tax and trade issues for Monument’s clients, particularly those interested in tax reform, trade agreements, and health care implementation.
 She previously was named one of the Top Ten Trade and Tax Staffers by Roll Call.
 In addition, she worked extensively on issues relating to health care, aviation, and energy and natural resources, and formerly served in the Office of the U.S. Trade Representative.
 Kimberly is a graduate of Vanderbilt University.